-Spencer has developed extensive trial experience, and his practice combines advisory work, drafting and advocacy in both the High Court and the County Courts.
+Spencer has developed extensive trial experience and his practice combines advisory work, drafting and advocacy in both the High Court and the County Courts.
 He appears at CCMCs, interlocutory hearings, multi and fast track trials on an almost daily basis.
-He has particular experience in a range of claims brought under the package travel regulations, the Montreal and Athens conventions and his international and travel work often involves complex questions of jurisdiction and foreign law.
-In the context of industrial disease litigation Spencer has experience of acting for claimants in claims arising from exposure to asbestos as both sole and junior counsel.
+Spencer acts in high value personal injury litigation, both as sole counsel and junior counsel to silks.
+His practice includes acting unled in several fatal accident cases.
+He has particular experience in a range of claims brought under the Package Travel Regulations, the Montreal and Athens conventions and his international and travel work often involves complex questions of jurisdiction and foreign law.
+In the context of industrial disease litigation, Spencer has experience of acting for claimants in claims arising from exposure to asbestos as both sole and junior counsel.
+Spencer’s sports law practice encompasses personal injury claims suffered during sporting activities, anti-doping and athlete selection disputes.
 He is a contributor to several publications in his specialist areas.

 Spencer frequently acts in cross-border injury claims which involve foreign law and jurisdictional issues, and he is adept at handling the interpretation and application of Rome I, Rome II and the Brussels Regulations.